Low-Rank Filtering and Smoothing for Sequential Deep Learning: Experiments

-\textbf{Results:} \Cref{fig:Q} illustrates that while regularization helps boost the model's average performance across tasks this comes at the detriment of the current task's performance.
-By additionally using a non-zero transition noise $\mQ$, we can re-introduce some flexibility and prioritize performance on the current task $t$ (see also \Cref{fig:Q_seeds} \textit{(right)}) while maintaining the same average accuracy on all tasks (\Cref{fig:Q_seeds} \textit{(center)}).
-We observe that for for the structured transition noise (\Cref{fig:Q} (right)) we can better prioritize the current's task performance while keeping average accuracy high.
-See also \Cref{app:exp_details} for results of our GGN approximation on other continual learning tasks that we created based on \camelyon.

-Since $\mQ\!>\!0$ also indicates that task differs, in this case, it may be beneficial to store \emph{task-specific models} instead of a single model for all tasks, which we will explore via smoothing next.
+\textbf{Results:} \Cref{fig:Q} illustrates that while regularization helps boost the model's average performance across tasks, it comes at the detriment of the current task's performance.
+We can re-introduce flexibility by adding a non-zero process noise $\mQ$ (\cref{fig:Q} \textit{(right)}) to this regularization.
+This prioritizes the current task (see also \cref{fig:Q_seeds} \textit{(right)}) while maintaining the same average accuracy (\cref{fig:Q_seeds} \textit{(center)}).
+Across experiments, a structured transition noise (\ie non-zero values on the lowest layers) performs slightly better than a simpler isotropic, scalar-times-identity $\mQ$ (\cref{fig:Q_seeds}).
+The structured $\mQ$ encodes an intuition that brightness changes likely affect the lower convolutional layers the most.
+It demonstrates how structural domain knowledge about task relationship can be explicitly included in the filtering framework, in this case to prioritize local performance.
+A non-zero $\mQ$ indicates that tasks---and thus optimal model parameters---differ.
+In those cases, it may be beneficial to store \emph{task-specific models} instead of a single model for all tasks, which we will explore, via smoothing, next.